typohnebild/numpy-vs-mir/README.md

 # NumPy vs. MIR using multigrid

 **TLDR:**
-Implemented a multigrid method in Python and in D and tried to compare them.
+Comparison of the implementations of a multigrid method in Python and in D.
 Pictures are [here](#results-and-discussion).

-If you have suggestions for improvements, fell free to open an issue or a pull request.
+If you have suggestions for improvements, feel free to open an issue or a pull request.

 ## Content